Omegapy/MRCA-Advanced-Parallel-HybridRAG-Intelligent-Fusion/README.md

 ---

-Author:
-Alexander Ricciardi
+Author: Alexander Ricciardi
-Colorado State University Global
-CSC480: Capstone Computer Science
-Dr. Shaher Daoud
-Spring-D Semester June-August 2025
+Date: 07/25/2025

+This project was part of my capstone project at CSU Global.

 ---

 MRCA Website: https://mrca-frontend.onrender.com/

 ⚠️ This project has limited funds (I am a student).
 Once the monthly LLM usage fund limit is reached, the application will stop providing responses and will display an error message.
 Please contact me (a.omegapy@gmail.com) if this happend and you still want to try the application.